-On this path of tragedy he also finds the conflicting concerns of humanity along with some very important answers to the entire existence of mankind.
+On this path of tragedy, he also finds the conflicting concerns of humanity along with some very important answers to the entire existence of humanity.

-The grave digging scene is one of the primary places where the whole question of human drama as opposed to the universal theme of life’s meaning and purpose in the phase of death and annihilation have been posed.
+The grave digging scene is one of the primary places where the whole question of human drama, as opposed to the universal theme of life’s meaning and purpose in the phase of death and destruction, has been posed.

 There are also questions of healthy processes of balance within mankind.

 Though man has been distinguished from animals over the intellectual philosophical recesses of his inner reflection, humanity keeps losing that through many phases.